 1. a person of wide-ranging knowledge or learning.

 Origin: early 17th century: from Greek polumathēs ‘having learned much,’ from polu- ‘much’ + the stem of manthanein ‘learn.’

 As an aspiring polymath, I have always been interested in many things at once.

-I have worked as a professional actor, musician, SAT teacher, model, translator, personal trainer, video games tester, bartender, gardener, ESL teacher, catering company owner, language tester, and software developer, among other things.
+I have worked as a professional actor, musician, SAT teacher, model, translator, personal trainer, video games tester, bartender, gardener, ESL teacher, catering company owner, language tester, software developer, and digital producer among other things.

 You can get a better idea about who I am and what I care about by reading my book, USEFUL THINGS (for free).

 GO POLYMATH! is a celebration of peak experiences across a broad spectrum of ideas and endeavors.
 I aspire to have lots of peak experiences, and I hope you do, too.

 While this site is meant to corral what I do into one location, it's also for those who resist specialization as the best way forward.
 This is a place for broad subject matter, broad risk-taking, and broad learning.